tops4u/Ram-Tester/README.md

 *->As such, this Project will **not** be able to support the following RAM Types **2144** (Vcc on Pin 18), **6116** (24 Pin IC), **4116** (needs negative and 12V Voltage).*

 In order to keep build cost low, I just designed one PCB.
-If you want to use the ZIP Adapter you need to cut the PCB along the depicted *CUT-HERE* Area.
+If you want to use the ZIP Adapter you need to cut the PCB along the thick white line.
 Build cost with PCB actually less than 10U$ if you have the Material ready.
 If you need to order everything it is more likely to be 20-30U$.

 ![Ram-Tester PCB](https://github.com/tops4u/Ram-Tester/blob/main/RamTester.png?raw=true)
 Render from KiCad - The depicted DIP IC will just be sockets in reality.